minetest/contentdb/app/flatpages/help/api.md

 * GET `/api/packages/<username>/<name>/` (Read)
 * PUT `/api/packages/<author>/<name>/` (Update)
     * Requires authentication.
-    * JSON dictionary with any of these keys (all are optional, null to delete Nullables):
+    * JSON object with any of these keys (all are optional, null to delete Nullables):
         * `type`: One of `GAME`, `MOD`, `TXP`.
         * `title`: Human-readable title.
         * `name`: Technical name (needs permission if already approved).